Medical Appraisal and Revalidation (COVID-19 Update) 2020-2021

 Across the revalidation cycle, appraisals should consider the whole scope of practice.
 Clinical informatics is a diverse discipline operating across the whole cycle of information processes, programmes, products and projects, bringing benefit to people and users at service, system and population levels.
 Clinical informatics is a specialist skill set that colleagues and patients may not easily understand, indeed phase 1 of the Faculty’s Core Competencies Project (CCP) found that there remains confusion about the ‘what’ and ‘who’ of clinical informatics (2020).
 This applies to doctors as much as other professionals and may mean that the clinical informatics aspects of a doctor’s practice may not be adequately considered within the appraisal.

-In March 2020, the CCP published the following statements which, in the context of revalidation, may help appraisees and appraisers to clarify whether a doctor’s role may be considered to fall within the description of clinical informatics.
+The CCP Phase 1 Summary Report included the following statements which, in the context of revalidation, may help appraisees and appraisers to clarify whether a doctor’s role may be considered to fall within the description of clinical informatics.

-A clinical informatician uses their unique knowledge and experience of informatics concepts, methods and tools to promote care that is safe, effective, efficient, timely, person-centred and equitable.
+The FCI definition of clinical informatician is: Uses unique knowledge and experience of person-centred care and informatics concepts, methods and tools to promote care that is safe, effective, efficient, timely, person centred and equitable.